maga33/TransferNet/README.md

 ./1_train_attention.sh
 ```

-Then, train entire network for segmentation using examples in both source (MS-COCO) and target (PASCAL-VOC) domains.
+Then, train entire network for segmentation with following script.

 ```
 ./2_train_segmentation.sh